Egypt III: Development

 Following the 2002 bankruptcy and liquidation of Cryo Interactive, many of its key assets were purchased by DreamCatcher Interactive to form that company's new European branch.
 Two development teams, including the one behind Cryo's Egypt series, were among these acquisitions.
 DreamCatcher subsequently revealed the game in April 2003, under the name The Egyptian Prophecy in North America and Egypt III: The Fate of Ramses in Europe.
 It was among a slew of announcements by the company in preparation for the 2003 Electronic Entertainment Expo (E3).
 Initially, the game was developed internally by DreamCatcher Europe, but in the summer, DreamCatcher Europe shuttered the game development divisions it had carried over from Cryo.
 Adventure Gamers later noted that the game "seemed destined for cancellation".

 A group of those laid off from DreamCatcher Europe, led by Benoît Hozjan, proceeded to found the independent developer Kheops Studio.
 According to Hozjan, most of the team had already been involved in the game before its development was interrupted, and Kheops received a contract from DreamCatcher to complete the game.
 Jeuxvideo.com noted that the game had "quietly resumed development" and was nearing completion by January 2004.

 As Cryo had done for Egypt II, Kheops worked with archeologist Jean-Claude Golvin to increase historical accuracy.
 Unlike its predecessors, it was not created in collaboration with the Réunion des Musées Nationaux.
 The game was targeted primarily at casual gamers.

 Reception

-The game received above-average reviews according to the review aggregation website Metacritic.
+The game received "mixed or average reviews" according to the review aggregation website Metacritic.

 WorthPlaying recommended the game to Myst fans.
 Dan Ravipinto of Adventure Gamers criticised the game's cluttered environments and slow interface.
 Jeuxvideo.com thought the short and easy game would offer a pleasant Egyptian adventure for the player.
 David Caviness of Game Chronicles thought the game would only receive acclaim or interest from fans of the adventure game genre.